Package 'treats'

 The following transition rate matrices are currently implemented:

-• "equal rates" where all transitions are equal (including no transition if self = TRUE).
+• "equal rates" (or "ER") where all transitions are equal (including no transition if self = TRUE).

-• "stepwise" transitions are allowed only in a step wise way (e.g. state 1 to 2 and 2 to 3 are allowed but not 1 to 3).
+• "stepwise" (or "Dollo") transitions are allowed only in a step wise way (e.g. state 1 to 2 and 2 to 3 are allowed but not 1 to 3).

-• "all rates different" where all transitions are different.
+• "all rates different" (or "ARD") where all transitions are different.
 Note that if rates is a give value (rather than a function), then all rates are actually equal.

 If rates is a function that generates negative values or a negative value, the output transition matrix always returns absolute values.